Group Management

 = Free Cash flow

-Increasing sales and operating profit (EBIT) is key to improving free cash flow over the long term.
-In addition, a strict management of trade net working capital and a value-oriented capital expenditure approach support the development of free cash flow.
+Increasing sales on a currency-adjusted basis and increasing operating profit (EBIT) is key to improving free cash flow over the long term.
+In addition, strict management of trade net working capital (TNWC) and a value-oriented capital expenditure approach support the development of free cash flow.
 HUGO BOSS has therefore identified four key performance indicators for increasing free cash flow.
-These comprise sales, EBIT, trade net working capital, and capital expenditure.
-The 2025 guidance for these key performance indicators is presented here.
-Details on the financial development of HUGO BOSS in fiscal year 2024 can be found here.
+Unchanged to previous years, these comprise currency-adjusted sales, EBIT, trade net working capital, and capital expenditure.
+The 2026 guidance for these key performance indicators is presented here.
+Details on the financial development of HUGO BOSS in fiscal year 2025 can be found here.

 DEFINITION EBIT